Mushymato/MiscMapActionsProperties/docs/furniture-properties.md

 - `mushymato.MMAP_AnimalSpot`: Never checks furniture or building tile properties, this is intentional.
 - `mushymato.MMAP_GrassSpread`: Grass cannot spread onto a tile that is blocked by furniture, regardless of property.

 Other modded tile properties depends on their implemenations, in particular whether they implement any sort of furniture changed check.
-For example, custom companion tile properties will only update when player leave and re-enter the map.
+For example, custom companion tile properties will only update when player leave and re-enter the map and thus do not work with this.